dbohdan/pago/README.md

 - pago is automatically tested on FreeBSD and macOS.
 - pago does not build on Windows.

-The pago agent and test suite don't work on Windows.
+The pago agent and test suite do not work on Windows.
-Instead of offering a partial and untested Windows build, the project doesn't support Windows.
+Instead of offering a partial and untested Windows build, the project does not support Windows.
 Windows users interested in pago are encouraged to try it in [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).

 ## Usage